DEVELOPMENTAL DISABILITIES SERVICES

-Centerstone Kentucky believes that everyone, regardless of how severe their developmental or intellectual disability may be, has the right to live independently.
+Centerstone Kentucky believes that everyone, regardless of how severe their intellectual or developmental disabilities may be, has the right to live independently.
 With support from birth to senior years, our staff can help families create a great home environment for a child or adult.

-Common Ground Day Training services support participation of consumers in daily, meaningful routines both on-site and within the community.
+Services support participation of consumers in daily, meaningful routines both on-site and within the community.
 Day training services stress training in activities of daily living, self-advocacy, adaptive and social skills which are age and culturally appropriate.
-502.451.1148
+Click here to learn more, or call 502.451.1148.

 Waiver Programs include: